 If you can’t return to your previous job, you may be offered vocational training or placement services to help you find a new career.

-At Munley Law, we’ll help you pursue every benefit you’re entitled to and fight back if your claim is denied, delayed, or undervalued.
+At Munley Law, our Scranton attorneys will help you pursue every benefit you’re entitled to and fight back if your claim is denied, delayed, or undervalued.

 Unfortunately, many carpal tunnel claims are denied because they’re considered “wear and tear” injuries.
 Employers and insurers often argue that: